-We have seized our experience and offered services to get geographical diversification towards the United States of America, Canada and Europe, where traditional financial institutions are not focused on foreign exchange and international payments as their main financial product.
-We expect to benefit from the growth in the world's economic activity and international payments through our international subsidiaries.
-Transactions related to foreign exchange and international payments in Mexico and abroad were equivalent to 66.1% of our total revenues during 2019, and we expect a growing contribution from these transactions.
+We have seized our experience and offered services to get geographical diversification towards the United States of America, Canada, and Europe, where traditional financial institutions are not focused on foreign exchange and international payments as their main financial product.
+We expect to benefit in 2021 from the recovery in the world's economic activity and international trade through our international subsidiaries.
+Transactions related to foreign exchange and international payments in Mexico and abroad were equivalent to 74.4% of our total revenues during 2020, and we expect a growing contribution from these transactions.